jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/templateCreationEdition/processingFlowOnTemplate.rst

 2. Role name — name which will be displayed to the user in the template and envelopes.
 It is a mandatory field
 3. Role mailbox — mailbox of the role to which envelope will be sent.
 If set on template level, it's impossible to change it on envelope level later

 .. note:: You can specify exact mailbox or restrict mailbox selection to contacts only on envelope level in this field.
+Also names of every role including Sender can be changed to any text value up to 40 characters max.

 4. Role type — type of role and according to the type user will be obligated to make some actions in envelope.
 There are 4 types of roles available: